 Drop Sets Explained

-Drop sets is a technique in which immediately following your last rep of your last set, you quickly decrease the weight by 10-30% so that you can pump out two or three more reps.
+A drop set is a muscle growth technique used to increase exercise intensity.
+To perform a drop set, immediately following your last rep of your last set, you quickly decrease the weight by 10-30% so that you can pump out two or three more reps.
 This allows a bodybuilder to push the intensity past momentary muscular failure, thus causing more muscle damage, which will trigger increased hypertrophy (muscle size).

 Why do Drop Sets?

 Drop sets are typically used when a bodybuilder reaches a plateau, which is when gains seem to slow down or stop.
 The human body becomes accustomed to the same routines and stresses, which makes it imperative that thing get occasionally “shaken up”.
 The body will begin to respond to new and different stresses such as drop sets and forced reps and other techniques discussed on this website.

 To prepare for a set using drop sets, you will want to have several different weights available.
 If using barbells, you will set them up to be able to quickly remove plates, or swap in lighter plates.
 Having a training partner is ideal, but it can be done alone.
 If using dumb bells, simply have several pairs available of progressively lighter weight.
 For example, if you are doing incline dumb bell presses, maybe your normal weight is 90 lb dumb bells.
 You may want to have 70’s ,50’s and 35’s ready to grab.

 If using barbells, consider loading with plates smaller than 45’s so that you can more easily remove them as you go.
 (Use 2 25’s instead of one 45 for example)

 Drop sets are easiest if you are using machines with a selectorized weight stack, as all you need to do is select a lighter weight after each set.